Paul Thomas Anderson’s latest period film Phantom Thread is an exquisite, intimate study of obsession and surrendering to distorted love.

 Frequent collaborator Jonny Greenwood returns, with his score somehow complementing the numerous themes.
 Eeriness makes way for enchantment, all the while feeling fitting of the time period.
 Anderson also captures the era as he multitasks as director of photography, framing opulent surroundings with the elegance of a bygone age.

-Compared to their last collaboration There Will Be Blood, Phantom Thread and Day-Lewis’ performance within it, is considerably more low-key.
-Yet, Anderson’s striking attention to detail remains and Day-Lewis’ quieter performance makes way for rising star Krieps.
+Compared to Paul Thomas Anderson and Daniel Day-Lewis’ previous collaboration There Will Be Blood, Phantom Thread is considerably more low-key in scale and performance.
+However, Anderson’s striking attention to detail remains and Day-Lewis’ quieter performance makes way for rising star Vicky Krieps.